Analysis | Lindsey Graham’s AR-15 scenario is not the reality of South Carolina gun violence

 That’s an apples-to-oranges comparison that doesn’t tell us much.
 If we instead look at a subset of that gun violence — suicides — and expand our violent incident count to include every burglary and kidnapping involving a weapon that wasn’t a fist, we see that there were still more gun-involved suicides in the state than incidents in which someone such as Graham might feel the need to be armed.

 That comparison is a reminder of the cost-benefit analysis that comes into play with gun ownership.
 No gun owner wants to see his or her firearm used in an accidental shooting or in a suicide.
 But those things happen.
 The research on this subject is unambiguous.
-As a 2011 report concluded, “[g]uns kept in homes are more likely to be involved in a fatal or nonfatal accidental shooting, criminal assault, or suicide attempt than to be used to injure or kill in self-defense.”
+As a 2011 report concluded, “guns kept in homes are more likely to be involved in a fatal or nonfatal accidental shooting, criminal assault, or suicide attempt than to be used to injure or kill in self-defense.”
 That matches our South Carolina data.

 And, at its heart, that’s the trade-off that Graham is defending.
 How do we balance his concern about being able to fend off a post-hurricane mob over the dangers of his having a firearm in his home?
-Assuming that rifle stays in his home; in 2019, $5.1 million in firearms were stolen in burglaries in South Carolina.
+That’s assuming that rifle stays in his home; in 2019, $5.1 million in firearms were stolen in burglaries in South Carolina, according to the FBI.

 It’s not a trivial question to answer, as decades of debate have made clear.
-But it is safe to say based on the numbers above and on past research that it is more likely that a firearm in someone’s home will be used for a suicide than for self-defense in a police-free dystopia.
+But it is safe to say, based on the numbers above and on past research, that it is more likely that a firearm in someone’s home will be used for a suicide than for self-defense in a police-free dystopia.